intelsdi-x/swan/misc/snap-plugin-collector-caffe-inference/README.md

 This is a collector plugin for snap which parses output from caffe in inference mode (`caffe test`) and provides number of batches analyzed.

-The output from caffe look like following:
+The output from caffe looks like following:
 ```
 I1109 13:24:05.107960  2329 caffe.cpp:275] Batch 98, accuracy = 0.72
 I1109 13:24:05.107988  2329 caffe.cpp:275] Batch 98, loss = 0.743565